Serving Out-of-State Subpoena in California

 Key Provisions of the UIDDA as Implemented in California

-California’s version of the Uniform Interstate Depositions and Discovery Act (UIDDA) is codified under the California Code of Civil Procedure, Sections 2029.100 to 2029.900.
-The act provides guidelines on how to submit, issue, serve, enforce, and object an out-of-state subpoena.
+California’s version of the UIDDA is codified under the California Code of Civil Procedure, Sections 2029.100 to 2029.900.
+The act provides guidelines on how to submit, issue, serve, enforce, and object to an out-of-state subpoena.
 To serve someone in California a subpoena from another state, you must first obtain a valid subpoena from the court where the legal action is taking place (known as the “home state”).
 Then, you submit the foreign subpoena to the clerk of the superior court in the California county where you seek discovery.
 The submission does not require a motion or court appearance.

 As soon as the clerk of the court receives the out-of-state subpoena, the clerk will issue a California subpoena for service.
-The California subpoena must incorporate the same terms used in the foreign subpoena, such as the scope of the documents requested or the details of the deposition, but must align with California’s procedural rules regarding discovery and service of process.
+The California subpoena must incorporate the same terms used in the foreign subpoena, including the scope of the documents requested and the details of the deposition, while aligning with California’s procedural rules regarding discovery and service of process.
 Additionally, it must contain or be accompanied by the names, addresses, and telephone numbers of all counsel of record in the proceeding to which the subpoena relates and of any party not represented by counsel.

 One of the key benefits of incorporating the UIDDA is that it eliminates the need for out-of-state attorneys to hire local counsel or to be admitted to practice in California to request the subpoena.
 The requesting party’s attorney does not need to appear in California court, as the issuance of the subpoena is handled administratively by the court clerk.

 You must serve the California subpoena according to California’s subpoena service rules.
-Generally, this means that the service must follow the same rules that would apply if the subpoena were originally issued in California.
+This means the service must follow the same rules as if the subpoena were issued in California.
 If the recipient of the California subpoena wishes to object to the scope or terms of the subpoena, they may do so by filing a motion for insufficient service of process or for a protective order in the California court that issued the subpoena.
-Similarly, any disputes over the subpoena, such as whether the request is overly broad or burdensome, will be resolved according to California’s discovery laws, ensuring fairness for the party subject to the subpoena.
+Similarly, California’s discovery laws will resolve any disputes over the subpoena, such as whether the request is overly broad or burdensome, ensuring fairness for the party subject to the subpoena.

 Essential Requirements and Documentation For an Out-of-State Subpoena